jensmdriller/google-k8s-workshop/modules/04-namespaces.md

 Namespaces
 ----------

 Namespaces provide for a scope of Kubernetes objects.
 You can think of it as a workspace you're sharing with other users.

-Many objects such as pods and services are namespaced, while some (like nodes) are not.
+With namespaces one may have several virtual clusters backed by the same physical cluster.
+Names are unique within a namespace, but not across namespaces.

+Cluster administrator can divide physical resources between namespaces using quotas.

+Namespaces cannot be nested.

+Low-level infrastructure resources like Nodes and PersistentVolumes are not associated with a particular namespace

+---

 1. List all namespaces in the system.
     ```